enbochen/Tekkiwartti-WPA2-KRACK/docs/slide.md

 ---

-# So, what?
+# So, what is KRACK?

+- What:  Key Reinstallation AttaCK: Any data or information that the victim transmits can be decrypted, replayed or forged

-- When: discoverd in 2016, notified vendors at July 14, 2017, publish in Public at Oct 16, 2017
+- When: discovered in 2016, notified vendors at July 14, 2017, publish in Public at Oct 16, 2017

 - Who: Mathy Vanhoef (Belgian PhD Researcher of Network Security & Applied Crypto)

-- What:  Any data or information that the victim transmits can be decrypted, replayed or forged

 - Why: protocol design flaw (WPA2 four-way handshakes) + implementation bug (linux based systems)